 palmeries and kasbahs, markets and medinas; camel trekking to overnight

 in nomad desert camp with guide and camels of course… add on nights in Marrakech to make a longer tour.
-Start a camel trek tour from Rabat or Casablanca?
+Want to start a camel trek tour from Rabat or Casablanca?

 All desert tours include many must-see sites like Ait Benhaddou world heritage site and Dades valley and Todra gorge.
 You'll also have time to stop and explore many places like rural markets, fossil beds, small museums and also walk with a Berber guide in Todra palmery.
 Extended tours have time to sand board, horse back ride, explore the dunes by 4x4, visit nomads, play the drums, hunt for fossils or scorpions or cool crystals, or lounge by the auberge pool.
 You might stop and take advantage of whatever is happening on your journey like exploring local markets, celebrations or festivals, a Berber marriage, or help villagers harvest their barley crop.
 It's your tour!
 Trips start with two or more - or if you are travelling alone you may join a group tour.

-Our desert Erg Chebbi camp is far from the crowds at Merzouga.
+Our simple desert Erg Chebbi camp is far from the crowds at Merzouga.
 It consists of a circle of nomad tents that each sleep about 4 people - but are very rarely full.
-They are equipped with carpets, foam mattresses, wool blankets, freshly washed cotton sheets and pillows - camp also has solar lighting and toilets, kitchen and dining tent, and carpeting around the fire pit.
+They are equipped with carpets, foam mattresses, wool blankets, freshly washed cotton sheets and pillows - camp also has solar lighting and toilets, and carpeting around the fire pit.
 All camel guides are locally settled nomads working to support their families.
-Our very friendly camels love to have their ears scratched.

 The Erg Chigaga dunes are smaller, and more remote than the Erg Chebbi and takes the better part of a full days drive to get there and again to return, making Erg Chigaga impractical for shorter tours of 3 to 4 days, or if you want to go to Fes.
 We prefer to create a tour where you will not be in the car for most of the day going from A to B. There is a lot to see and do in the desert!
 The trip routes we use to and from the Erg Chebbi have many opportunities to explore a variety of environments and experiences, and allows time to really enjoy them.